AllianceSoftware/django-allianceutils/README.md

 #### ProfileModelBackend

 * Backends for use with [GenericUserProfile](#GenericUserProfile); see code examples there
 * `allianceutils.auth.backends.ProfileModelBackendMixin` - in combo with [AuthenticationMiddleware](https://docs.djangoproject.com/en/stable/ref/middleware/#django.contrib.auth.middleware.AuthenticationMiddleware) will set user profiles on `request.user`
+  * If you want
       * ~`allianceutils.auth.backends.ProfileModelBackend`~ - convenience class combined with case insensitive username & default django permissions backend
           * this depended on [`authtools`](https://django-authtools.readthedocs.io/en/latest/) which appears to have been abandoned and does not work with django >= 3.
             If using django 3 then we recommended that you create your own backend in your app:
             ```python
               class ProfileModelBackend(ProfileModelBackendMixin, MinimalModelBackend):
                   # you'll need to implement case insensitivity either here or in the User Model
                   pass
             ```

 ### Decorators